Drivers Responsibilities

 Registration

-Faculty, staff, students, and visitors must register with Parking Services to park on University property, excluding hourly parking.
-A maximum of five (5) vehicles may be registered to a single permit; however, only one vehicle may use the permit on campus at a time.
+All faculty, staff, students, and visitors must register with Parking Services to park on University property, except in hourly pay-to-park areas.
+Up to five (5) vehicles may be registered under one permit; however, only one vehicle may be parked on campus at a time using that permit.

 Permit Ownership and Responsibility

-Permit holders must notify Parking Services within five business days of any change in status that may affect permit eligibility (for example, a commuter student moving on campus, or a staff member becoming a student).
-Parking Services will determine any necessary changes to the permit and associated fees, if applicable.
+Permit holders must notify Parking Services within five (5) business days of any change that affects eligibility, such as a commuter student moving on campus or an employee changing status.
+Parking Services will determine any required adjustments and applicable fees.

 Fraudulent Registration

-– Displaying or using a University permit by an unauthorized person
+• Obtaining or using a permit for an unauthorized person.

 Passport Space Parking